 Q. What “type” of client does the firm normally represent? :

 A. The firm does not necessarily have a “type” of client that it represents.
 The firm has had the pleasure and opportunity to represent individuals from “all walks of life,” including indigent clients in appointed DSS and criminal law matters, up to and including extremely successful business people whose companies generate significant income.
-The firm has experience representing men and women in complex marital litigation in negotiating and litigating alimony and property distribution, military pensions, custody matters, and more.
+The firm has experience representing men in complex marital litigation in negotiating and litigating alimony and property distribution, military pensions, father’s rights, custody matters, and more.
 Furthermore, the firm has assisted clients in the criminal arena facing charges as “small” as traffic offenses up to and including those charged with matters that could yield life in prison sentences.

 Q. Where are you able to practice law? :

 A. Please see the specific attorney information as to which Courts a particular attorney may practice in.
 For example, Dustin Lee, Esquire, is licensed to practice in all South Carolina state courts, but he could not walk into a North Carolina state or Georgia state courtroom and argue your case as lead counsel, as he has not been admitted to the respective bars of these two (2) states.

 Q. I have a friend or relative who has been placed on an ICE Detainer/ICE Hold by Immigration.
 This person is currently in the Beaufort County Detention Center.
 Can you help? :